Feeding questions – dogs & cats

 If the allergen is unknown, the best thing you can do for your dog is to their immune system so they can fight it off naturally.

-A diet of all natural raw food provides your pet with a variety of meats and vegetables to keep their bodies nourished and their immune systems strong.
+A diet of all-natural raw food provides your pet with a variety of meats and vegetables to keep their bodies nourished and their immune systems strong.
 The stronger the immune system, the better chance they have to fight off allergies on their own without medication.

-A. There is still much misinformation and debate about low protein diets for cats with kidney disease or renal failure, in any stage.
+A. There is still much misinformation and debate about low protein diets for cats with kidney disease or renal failure, at any stage.
 The latest research is showing that the source and quality of the protein is more important than the quantity of protein.

 The “low protein diet” philosophy comes from research conducted decades ago on mice, who are vegetarian, that were fed a high protein diet, which is not natural for them.
 This caused their kidneys to begin shutting down because they weren’t designed to process all of the protein they were forced to ingest.
 These inappropriate findings were then applied to all companion animals, saying that high protein diets contribute to kidney failure.
 Recent research is supporting the theory that protein is not a major contributor to renal disease and should only be restricted under special circumstances.

 Diets high in phosphorus are now being considered as a possible problem, but only for cats that are in acute renal failure or have severe renal disease and clinically show elevated phosphorus levels.
 However, for the obligate carnivore, phosphorus cannot be restricted without restricting protein.
-Typically, cats with advanced renal disease are thin, have a very low appetite, are lethargic and need to be fed whatever they will eat in order for them to get any nutrition and keep any weight on.
-This should be a food they love that is nutrient rich.
-Furchild has the answer for so many cat companions because this is a nutrient dense food that cats will consume with voracity.
+Typically, cats with advanced renal disease are thin, have a very low appetite, are lethargic, and need to be fed whatever they will eat in order for them to get any nutrition and keep any weight on.
+This should be a food they love that is nutrient-rich.
+Furchild has the answer for so many cat companions because this is a nutrient-dense food that cats will consume with voracity.

 Even though phosphorus may be in question for its involvement with renal disease, it is essential in a cat’s diet.
 Phosphorus is a building block of bone.
 It can be considered the “scaffolding” and calcium is the “cement” when building bone.
 These two minerals have many other functions in the body, especially with cellular metabolism, but this is one of their biggest roles.
 When looking at any diet for cats or dogs, there is a ratio of calcium to phosphorus that needs to be observed or some potentially serious health problems can occur.
 In cats, too much calcium can lead to stone and crystal formation – calcium oxalate stones, in particular.
 Too little can lead to the body pulling calcium from the skeleton, which can lead to osteoporosis.
 This is one of the main considerations in home-prepared pet food or using “pet food blends” available in many grocery and pet stores.
 Most contain muscle, organ meat, and necks, backs, or other bones.
 Do these other companies and grocery stores who design their own blends know what the best bone to muscle ratio is?
 And, is it consistent?
-For Furchild’s Meals for Cats, we use international pet nutritionists, veterinarians and raw food formulators to ensure your cat’s meal is perfectly balanced.
+For Furchild’s Meals for Cats, we use international pet nutritionists, veterinarians, and raw food formulators to ensure your cat’s meal is perfectly balanced.
 Our recipe is very specific and every batch of our food maintains proper calcium to phosphorus ratio – guaranteed.

 Our products are also naturally low in magnesium, which tends to be the major concern, among minerals, in cases of urinary tract obstruction (kidney stones and crystals).
 Our foods are formulated to contain all of the minerals in proper balance and only contain healthful levels, not high levels.